beattyml1/villager-balance-mc-mod/README.md

 ## WIP
 - Potential bonuses for villagers having slept and having adequate space and penalties for not.
 Probably around number of items able to be traded

 ### Future
 - Experience from heavily discounted trades is slightly but noticeably reduced.
 - Potentially some locking of farmer trades and ability to set initial trades?
+- Potentially heavily buff diamond trade experience for smiths, and nerf other trade at that level on experience and reduce the amount of times you can trade for diamond tools and armor